Shilo/SD2-Caffeine-Mod/README.md

 - If game is running, exit and restart it.

 ## Potential Roadmap
+- Feature: Show "essence gnome" essence earings during dungeon run instead of only at end. @caviyacht
-- Feature: Add "remaining gold" counter to essence fountain.
+- Feature: Add "remaining gold" counter to essence fountain. @caviyacht
 - Testing: Test mod installation and usage on Mac OS X.
 - Testing: Find someone to test installation and usage on Linux.
 - Feature: Improve Windows installer/uninstaller to dynamically find Steam folder location (and possibly allow specifying the location).